 Now you are educated or very confused.

-So you have some choices about the smoke.
+So you have some choices about if this smokes too much for you.
 You can just realize it will probably happen and live with it.
 You can eliminate the butter and use a higher temperature vegetable oil which still may smoke some.
 You could add some water to the pan under the rack, so when the butter melts off, it hits the water (max temp of 212) instead of the 500-degree pan.

 Preheat oven to 500 degrees and lower a rack so the roast will be in the middle of the oven.

 Mix 3 tablespoon of softened butter with 3 cloves of crushed garlic.
-Poke a few holes into the roast.
+Poke a 15-20 half inch knife holes into the roast.

 Slather the butter/garlic mixture onto the roast pushing some of the mixture into the holes.
 Add some salt and pepper to the roast.
-Prep an a roasting pan with a rack and give the rack a heavy coat of PAM.
 Prep a roasting pan with a rack and give the rack a heavy coat of PAM.
 A cake pan is good here.
 The pan needs some sides to prevent splatter.

 Tent lightly with foil and allow to rest for 15-20 minutes before cutting.
 Remember the roast may increase a few degrees when tented.